bcosynot/lookmarkd_webapp/Readme.md

 ## Running

+1. Make sure `app/config/parameters.yml` is setup.
+It should contain at least the same set of configuration as in `app/config/paramters.yml.dist`
+1. You will also need to setup an Instagram client.
+Go to https://instagram.com/developer/clients/manage/ and create a new client.
+1. Make sure the redirect URL is setup as ` http://localhost:8000/login/check-insta ` and your website URL is  ` http://localhost:8000 `
+1. The client ID and client secret received after setting up the new instagram client should be copy-pasted into your `parameters.yml` file.
 1. Run `grunt serve`.
 You are ready to go.
-This is best for development
+This is best for development.
 1. `grunt build` will preprocess and prepare files for deployment.
 If you have setup apache or another server to access app.php, you're good to go.